ultraq/thymeleaf-layout-dialect/README.md

 ### layout:title-pattern
-Allows for greater control of the resulting `<title>` element by specifying a simple pattern that it should take.
+Allows for greater control of the resulting `<title>` element by specifying a pattern with some special tokens.
 This can be used to extend the layout's title with the content's one, instead of simply overriding it.
-Check out the [Title pattern](#title-pattern) example for how to create a configurable title.
+Check out the [Title pattern](#title-pattern) example for how to create a configurable title pattern.

 Examples